leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 ## How to build?
 I didn't build the game from scratch.
 I've provided the art assets and game engine [here](https://github.com/udacity/frontend-nanodegree-arcade-game).
-I've edited app.js file to build the game.
+This repository contains css, images, and js folders, as well as an index.html and a README.md file.
+I've edited the app.js file to build the game.

 ## What I build?
 - The Enemy function: